 A Registered Valuer's Report is a comprehensive market valuation completed by a licensed property valuer.
 It includes an in-person inspection of the property along with comparative market analysis to determine the current market value.
 Unlike an online estimate or agent's appraisal, this report is independent, detailed, and recognised by banks for lending purposes.

-Lenders often request a Registered Valuer’s Report in these situations:
+Lenders require a full Registered Valuer's Report (with physical inspection) in these situations:

 Who Can Complete One?